peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 configuration on the router without checking if there are any changes to be deployed.

+If the `--limit` flag is set, it expects a list of router hostnames on which the new configuration must be installed.
+The router hostnames must be separated by commas without spaces.

 If no configuration template is attached to a given router, it will be ignored during the execution of the task.